onflow/flow/flips/20201125-bip-44-multi-account.md

 m / 44' / 1' / 769 / 0 / 0
 ```

+All keys generated with the legacy path as of today (Dec 2021) have been done so using the
+ECDSA P-256 curve.

 ### Account Discovery

 Wallet developers should use a modified version of the original account